MrOnak/avr_usbhid_gamepanel/README.md

 subdirectory.

-Make sure you change the values in the Makefile for the microcontroller in use, your programmer and the frequency that your uC runs at.
+Make sure you change the values in the Makefile for the microcontroller in use, your programmer and the frequency that your microcontroller runs at.
 Make sure you double check with the VUSB website at http://www.obdev.at/avrusb/ which clock rates are supported (12.000MHz and 16.000MHz are fine, but there are others).

 ## A WORD ON THE EAGLE FILE
 The eagle file was made for clarification purposes.
 I did NOT build my own